-Bank shall not route proceeds from term loans through CC/OD/Current accounts.
+Bank shall not route proceeds from term loans through CC/OD/Current accounts to account of the borrower.
 Since term loans are meant for specific purposes, the funds shall be remitted directly to the supplier of goods and services.
-Expenses incurred by the borrower for day to day operations should be routed through CC/OD account, if the borrower has a CC/OD account, else through a current account following a one-bank-one-customer model as against a one-branch-one-customer model.
+Expenses incurred by the borrower for day-to-day operations should be routed through CC/OD account, if the borrower has a CC/OD account, else through a current account following a one-bank-one-customer model as against a one-branch-one-customer model.